MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 Now use the following steps to deploy the sample app to the clusters, starting from the primary cluster:

 1. Open the *adminConsole* of the cluster in a new tab of your web browser.
-Sign in to the WebLogic Server Administration Console with the username and password of the WebLogic Administrator you wrote down before.
+Sign in to the WebLogic Server Administration Console with the username and password of the WebLogic Administrator you saved aside previously.
 1. Locate **Domain structure** > **wlsd** > **Deployments** in the navigation pane.
 Select **Deployments**.
 1. Select **Lock & Edit** > **Install** > **Upload your file(s)** > **Choose File**.
 Select the *weblogic-cafe.war* file that you prepared previously.
 1. Select **Next** > **Next** > **Next**.
 Select `cluster1` with option **All servers in the cluster** for the deployment targets.
 Select **Next** > **Finish**.
 Select **Activate Changes**.